gongaiguo/statusboard/README.md

 todo
 =====
-* the dashboard should add json output for a programing interface for other systems
+* add json interface for other systems
-* should suppert more then one plugin to register
+* should support more than one plugin to register and monitor